AlbertACyriac/-Customer-Management-Python-application/README.md

 - **Error Handling**: Prevents crashes due to bad input and guides users to correct mistakes.
 - **Testing**: Manual test plan and automated tests written using Pytest (see `/tests` folder if applicable).

+- ## Testing

+This application has been tested using both **manual and automated testing approaches** to ensure reliability and correctness.

+### Manual Testing

+Manual tests are documented in the provided Excel file:
+- `Manual_Test_Plan_CustomerApp.xlsx`

+Each test includes:
+- Test inputs
+- Actions taken
+- Expected vs actual results
+- Screenshots as evidence

+### ⚙Automated Unit Testing (Pytest)

+Unit tests for core functionality (e.g., input validation, customer management logic) have been written using **Pytest**.

+#### How to Run the Automated Tests

+1. Install Pytest if not already installed:
+2. Navigate to the root project folder in your terminal:
+3. Run the tests with:
+4. Pytest will discover and execute all test functions in `test_customer_manager.py` and return a pass/fail report.

 ## Sample Data Format

 Each customer record contains: